SMAC-Group/course_intro_ds/slides/chapter3_01.md

 [1] 3
 ```

-Notes: The symbol "+" has been assigned an action through a function in R. Indeed
+Notes: The symbol "+" has been assigned an action through a function in R. For example:

-For example,

 ```r
 `+`